Chinese people in Spain: Demography

-The age structure of Chinese in Spain is skewed very young; 2003 figures showed only 1.8% aged 65 or older, as compared to 7% of the population of the People's Republic of China and 17.5% of that of Spain, while over 17% were under the age of 15.
+The age structure of Chinese in Spain is skewed very young; 2003 figures showed only 1.8% aged 65 or older, compared to 7% of the People's Republic of China's population and 17.5% of Spain's, while over 17% were under the age of 15.
 As a result of the small proportion of elderly, combined with long working hours and the illegal status of some, Chinese are reported to use medical services at a far lower rate than other ethnic groups in Spain.

 Foreign population of Chinese citizenship in Spain

 Religion

-A Taoist temple was opened in 2014 by the Chinese community of Barcelona, led by Taoist priest Liu Zemin, a 21st-generation descendant of poet, soldier and prophet Liu Bo Wen (1311-1375).
+A Taoist temple was opened in 2014 by the Chinese community of Barcelona, led by Taoist priest Liu Zemin, a 21st-generation descendant of poet, soldier and prophet Liu Bowen (1311-1375).
 The temple, located in the district of Sant Martí and inaugurated with the presence of the People's Republic of China consul Qu Chengwu, enshrines 28 deities of the province of China where most of the Chinese in Barcelona come from.